Eddie Griffin (basketball): NBA career

-Griffin's final NBA game was played on December 13, 2006, in a 82–95 Timberwolves loss to the San Antonio Spurs.
+Griffin's final NBA game was played on December 13, 2006, in an 82–95 Timberwolves loss to the San Antonio Spurs.
 Griffin played for 48 seconds and recorded no stats except for a missed three-pointer, his only such attempt of the season.
 In March 2007, Griffin was released by the Timberwolves.

 In 303 NBA games (117 starts), Griffin averaged 7.2 points, 5.8 rebounds, 0.8 assists, 1.7 blocks, and 22:12 of floor time per game.

 Death

 Griffin died as a result of a car crash on August 17, 2007, at approximately 1:30 a.m.
 Houston police said in a report that Griffin ignored a railroad warning and went through a barrier before striking a moving train.
 The resulting fire burned Griffin's SUV and the side of a railcar carrying plastic granules.
 Griffin's body was badly burned and there was no initial identification.
 Dental records later revealed the man was Griffin.
 He had more than three times the legal alcohol limit in his system when he crashed, according to an autopsy report.
 The Harris County Medical Examiner's office said the 25-year-old Griffin died of "multiple blunt force injuries."
 The medical examiner's office performed tests on Griffin's bile and blood from his heart and liver and determined his blood-alcohol level was 0.26; the legal limit in Texas is 0.08.
 Tests found no traces of cocaine, barbiturates or any other narcotics.

 Former Timberwolves coach Dwane Casey said he had not talked to Griffin in five or six months, but he knew that Griffin was spending the summer trying to get back in shape to play in Europe the next season.
 He was buried in Northwood Cemetery in Philadelphia.
 At the time of his death he had a three-year-old daughter named Amaree.